AdamRFSwayze/TheTruthAboutLines/README.md

 ## TheTruthAboutLines

 A developmental math textbook created for Tarleton State University's 0303/0304 math curriculum.
+The goal of this text is to treat developmental math in the same way that upper level math classes are taught, encouraging students to think "mathematically" even with basic topics.

 ### Contact

-`adam.swayze@go.tarleton.edu`
+`adamrfswayze@gmail.com`

 `joseph.brown03@go.tarleton.edu`